🔼The name Belial: Summary

 The word belial originally shows up in phrases such as "sons of belial" and that's why it became treated as a personal name in later texts, although it isn't a name really.
 It's applied to satan (Βελιαλ; 2 Corinthians 6:15, see also 2 Thessalonians 2:3), Hannah (daughter of Belial — 1 Samuel 1:16), David (2 Samuel 16:7) and a handful of others (Deuteronomy 13:13, 1 Samuel 2:12, 1 Kings 21:10).

 🔼Etymology of the name Belial

-The word belial comes from the root-verb בלה (bala), meaning to become old, worn out:
+The word בליעל (belial) comes from the verb בלה (bala), meaning to wear out:

 Because Belial is not really a Biblical name, Jones' Dictionary of Old Testament Proper Names doesn't treat it.
-NOBSE Study Bible Name List reads Worthless, Wicked, but wickedness is not implied by this word/name.
+NOBSE Study Bible Name List reads Worthless, Wicked, but wickedness is not implied by this word or name.
+What is implied, however, is that this worthlessness came about because all the worth has been gratefully spent.
 A better rendering would be Obsolete, Beyond Purpose, Beyond Function or (a bit forced) Purposelessness.